-The report helps to meet the corporate priority value for money services.
+The report helps to meet the council priority to provide value for money services.

 Financial implications

 The report has no direct financial consequences however it does report on the performance of the council and the provision of value for money services.